BiancaMariaVulsan/EnergyManagementSystem/README.md

 Energy Management System

 ## Description
 This project provides a simulation for an energy management system functionality.
 It contains a device simulator that sends the energy consumption within a fixed amount of time through a RabbitMQ queue.
+The server takes the massages from the queue and based on them creates some charts with the energy consumption on a user-selected period of time.